 To end the summer, between the second and the third week of September, the Festa Major de Poblenou arrives, which puts the finishing touches to the summer season.
 In addition, this is also the neighborhood in which the Lugaris apartments are located.

-Do not forget to take a look at our list of the best events in Barcelona for 2019 to check out the best music festivals and other venues taking place during this season, which include such renouned festivals as Primavera Sound, Sónar or Barcelona Beach Festival.
+Do not forget to take a look at our list of the best events in Barcelona to check out the best music festivals and other venues taking place during this season, which include such renouned festivals as Primavera Sound, Sónar or Barcelona Beach Festival.
 Don’t miss out on any of them!

 How about you?
 Do you know what to do in Barcelona this summer?
 If so, do not hesitate to share your ideas with us.
 We will love reading them!